retrocomputacion/retrobbs/docs/tml.md

 ---
 #### **&lt;SPINNER&gt;**
-Send the _spinner_ character, which 'animates' depicting a waiting state.</br>The actual character/animation sent is platform dependent.
+Send the _spinner_ character, which 'animates' depicting a waiting state when the blinking cursor is placed over it.</br>The actual character sent is platform dependent.

 ---
 #### **&lt;BACK&gt;**